Playful-Interactive-Environments/pie-lab.at/README.md

 The build workflow uses gulp.
 To start the server an all necessary tools, open a Terminal window, navigate to the cloned repository and enter `gulp dev`.
 This should start everything including your Jekyll server.
 To access the website go to <http://localhost:4000/pie.fh-hagenberg.at>.
 Should the gulp command not succeed, you might have to install gulp globally again.
 Just type `npm install –global gulp`.

+## Available Gulp Tasks

+* `gulp dev`: Development mode that watches the directory for changes.
+* `gulp build`: Build mode that creates a current build of the website in the `_site` directory.
+* `gulp test`: Test mode that only runs eslint and stylelint to check for errors.